 - 10 points per dollar on hotel stays and car rentals booked through Ultimate Rewards

-- 5 points per dollar on air travel booked through Ultimate Rewards
+- 5 points per dollar on flights booked through Ultimate Rewards

 Chase Sapphire Reserve card holders will continue to earn 3 points for every dollar spent on dining and travel purchases made outside of Chase Ultimate Rewards.
 Other existing benefits of the Sapphire Reserve also remain unchanged, including the card’s annual $300 travel credit, complimentary access to Priority Pass lounges and a $100 application fee credit for Global Entry or TSA PreCheck.